Labor and Employment Law Overview: Federal

 Regulatory agency.
 A state or local agency responsible for enforcing a state or federal statute.
 As part of their enforcement efforts, regulatory agencies may create rules.
 However, the purpose of the rules must be to facilitate the objectives of the statute the agency enforces.

 Retaliation.
 An employer taking adverse employment action against an individual because the individual opposed discriminatory employment practices, supported a third party in their opposition of discriminatory employment practices or participated in an investigation concerning possible discriminatory employment practices.
-See Employee Management > EEO - Retaliation.
+See EEO - Retaliation: Federal.

 Section 125 plan.
 See cafeteria plan.

 Sexual harassment.
 Unwelcome sexual advances, requests for sexual favors or other conduct of a sexual nature that creates an offensive or hostile work environment.
-See Employee Management > EEO - Harassment.
+See EEO - Harassment: Federal.

 Similarly situated.
-Two employees that cannot be meaningfully distinguished in terms of any lawful considerations such as reporting structure, job performance, etc. See Employee Management > EEO - Discrimination.
+Two employees that cannot be meaningfully distinguished in terms of any lawful considerations such as reporting structure, job performance, etc. See EEO - Discrimination: Federal.

 Simplified Employee Pensions (SEPs).
 Allow employers to contribute directly to an individual retirement account or annuity established for the employee's benefit.
-See Employee Benefits > Taxation of Employee Benefits.
+See Taxation of Employee Benefits: Federal.

 Social media.
 Internet-based applications designed for social interaction.
-See Employee Management > Employee Privacy.
+See Employee Privacy: Federal.

 Social security.
 A US social benefit program that provides assistance to individuals who are retired, disabled or unemployed.